Meet the Team

 She enjoys spending all of her free time with her family, especially her son, Rhett.

 More recently, Elizabeth has worked at St. Vincent's Spine & Brain Institute as a surgical coordinator, initially maintaining all aspects of scheduling for Eric W. Nottmeier, M.D. including clinical operations and surgery schedules.
 She also assisted with coordinating patient schedules for all preoperative and postoperative needs as well as insurance verification and prior authorizations.
 Later, she became responsible for coordinating all information pertaining to surgeries for three physicians.
-There she developed and created workflows that were standardized as best practice.
+There she developed and created workflows that became standardized as best practice.